wandss/FileNetPEAPI/README.md

 ```
 - Approvers
 ```
-*This is a group to be populated with one or many users.*
+*This is a group to be populated with one, many users or directory groups.*
 ```
 - DocumentforReview
 ```